 - Lands: 9

 - Status: Operating

 - Park Capacity: 60,000

 Hollywood Studios is the third theme park at the Walt Disney World Resort in Bay Lake near Orlando, Florida, USA.
 Its theme is based on the Golden Age of Hollywood of the 1920s and 30s.

 Disney-MGM Studios opened on May 1, 1989, from an idea brought to life by Michael Eisner, Marty Sklar, and Randy Bright.
 The concept was to create a park centered around a real, working television and film production studio.

-The design of many of the buildings at Disney’s Hollywood Studios is based on historic landmarks in the real Hollywood, especially at the entrance plaza.
+The design of many of the buildings at Disney’s Hollywood Studios is based on historic landmarks from the real Hollywood, especially at the entrance plaza.
 On opening day, Michael Eisner declared: “Welcome to the Hollywood that never was and always will be.”

 The park has since shifted away from being a production studio to a traditional theme park.
-Hollywood Studios is home to 9 themed-areas each with a unique look and feel, all based around the movies or film industry.
+Hollywood Studios is home to 9 themed areas each with a unique look and feel, all based around the movies or film industry.